 Enjoy a favorite restaurant-style meal at home with this easy gluten-free coconut shrimp recipe!
 While the oven-baked method guarantees a crispy, golden gluten-free breading, you may also choose from the air fryer or classic skillet options.
 Either way, you won’t want stop dunking in the sweet and spicy dipping sauce!

-- Shredded coconut – While you could use unsweetened coconut flakes for a healthier recipe, sweetened coconut makes a nice contrast to the spicy dipping sauce and gives an authentic coconut flavor.
+- Shredded coconut – While you could use unsweetened coconut flakes, sweetened coconut makes a nice contrast to the spicy dipping sauce and gives an authentic coconut flavor.
+I love the versatility of using sweetened coconut for savory dishes or in these easy, fluffy gluten-free macaroons.

 - Seasonings – Paprika adds flavor and gives more of a golden hue.
 Salt and black pepper are also mixed with the cornstarch mixture for seasoning.
 Other options would be adding a dash of garlic powder or onion powder.